 According to Justin, one of the keys to helping players make size and strength gains lies in carefully monitor and tracking their performance over the course of each training session.

-While millions of people report exercising regularly, many do not actively assess the efficacy of their training.
+Although millions of people report exercising regularly, many do not actively assess the efficacy of their training.
 Instead, many casual gym-goers simply assume that they are making progress because they are putting in time and effort at the gym.

 If your goals are primarily oriented around fat loss, you may need little more than a scale to track your progress — if your weight is continuing to go down over the course of your training, it is a good indicator that you are on the right track.

-So what can you do on your own to evaluate whether or not you’re getting bigger and stronger?
+So what can you do on your own to evaluate whether or not you’re actually getting bigger and stronger?

 Keep a Training Journal